Taniec z gwiazdami season 3

 The 3rd season of Taniec z Gwiazdami, the Polish edition of Dancing With the Stars, started on 5 March 2006 and ended on 14 May 2006.
 It was broadcast by TVN.
 Katarzyna Skrzynecka and Hubert Urbański continued as the hosts, and the judges were: Iwona Szymańska-Pavlović, Zbigniew Wodecki, Beata Tyszkiewicz and Piotr Galiński.

+Rafał Mroczek and his partner Aneta Piotrowska were crowned the champions.